jeffreyadams/atlasofliegroups-docs/_sources/tutorial/video_3B/example_SL2R.rst.txt

    Value: final parameter (x=1,lambda=[1]/1,nu=[0]/1) atlas>

+Remark: There are two commands that give us discrete series directly.
+For other groups with more representations it is more helpful to list them directly.
+See the example of :math:`Sp(4,R)` in the next section.

 Recall that these are the (discrete series) representations associated to the compact Cartan.
 Note that they both have Harish-Chandra parameter ``lambda=rho``.
 This is because the software is using a different